 Diane Kiesel

-Diane Kiesel is a judge of the Supreme Court of New York.
+Diane Kiesel is a former judge of the Supreme Court of New York.
 A former journalist, she is the author of Domestic Violence: Law Policy and Practice, published in 2017 by the Carolina Academic Press, and She Can Bring Us Home: Dr. Dorothy Boulding Ferebee, Civil Rights Pioneer, published in 2015 by the University of Nebraska Press/Potomac Books.
-She is currently at work on The Trials of Charlie Chaplin: How the Federal Government and One Woman Drove The Little Tramp from the United States, to be published by the University of Michigan Press.
+Her next book, When Charlie Met Joan: The Tragedy of the Chaplin Trials and the Failings of American Justice, will be published in 2024 by the University of Michigan Press.

 The Enchanters: A Novel